‘Women Tell All’ Spoilers: ‘The Bachelor’ Special Brings More Chaos With Onyeka Ehie And Nicole Lopez-Alvar

 — The Bachelor (@BachelorABC) March 5, 2019

 It sounds as if Ehie and Lopez-Alvar will essentially pick up where they left off with their battle.
 Onyeka will push Nicole to give specific examples of when she was supposedly bullied during filming.
-In addition, someone else will detail that Lopez-Alvar had said that contestant Elyse Dehlbom shouldn’t get a rose from Colton on a date because she was too old and not pretty enough.
+In addition, someone else will detail that Lopez-Alvar had said that contestant Elyse Dehlbom shouldn’t get a rose from Colton on a date because she was too old, and not pretty enough.

-Nicole supposedly also said at one point that Colton should pick someone like her over someone “All-American.”
+Nicole supposedly also said, at one point, that Colton should pick someone like her over someone “All-American.”
 Lopez-Alvar denies this during the “WTA,” but Reality Steve’s spoilers note that Tracy Shapoff jumps in and says it happened.

 From jumping fences to jumping into the hot seat. #TheBachelor #WomenTellAll is TONIGHT at 8|7c on ABC! pic.twitter.com/0aUmulafP2